The Experiment: 14 Days. Zero Social Media. One Minimalist News Feed.

 The Goal: Cure my "Headline Anxiety" without losing touch with the world.

 We are living in an era of "information obesity."
-My morning routine used to be a toxic cocktail: 10 minutes of rage-bait on X (Twitter), followed by 15 minutes of algorithmic confusion on Google News.
-By 8:00 AM, I was exhausted, yet I couldn't tell you exactly what was actually happening in the world.
+My morning routine used to be a toxic cocktail: 10 minutes of rage-bait on X (Twitter), followed by algorithmic confusion on Google News.
+By 8:00 AM, I was exhausted.

-Their pitch is bold: "Trending News & Sharp Headlines."
-No fluff.
+Their pitch is bold: No fluff.
 No 1,000-word essays.
 Just the signal, minus the noise.
+Here is my honest review after a 14-day digital diet.

 The Old Way (Mainstream News):